fitecluborg/docker/experimental/vlan-networks.md

 ### Macvlan 802.1q Trunk Bridge Mode Example Usage

-VLANs (Virtual Local Area Networks) have long been a primary means of virtualizing data center networks and are still in virtually all existing networks today.
-VLANs work by tagging a Layer-2 isolation domain with a 12-bit identifier ranging from 1-4094 that is inserted into a packet header that enables a logical grouping of a single or multiple subnets of both IPv4 and IPv6.
-It is very common for network operators to separate traffic using VLANs based on a subnet(s) function or security profile such as `web`, `db` or any other isolation needs.
+VLANs (Virtual Local Area Networks) have long been a primary means of logically separating data center networks, and are still in use for nearly all networks today.
+VLANs work by tagging a Layer-2 isolation domain with a 12-bit identifier ranging from 1-4094 that is inserted into a packet header enabling a logical grouping of a single or multiple subnets for both IPv4 and IPv6.
+Network operators usually separate traffic using VLANs based on a subnet(s) function or security profile such as `web`, `db` or any other isolation needs.

 It is very common to have a compute host requirement of running multiple virtual networks concurrently on a host.
-Linux networking has long supported VLAN tagging, also known by it's standard 802.1q, for maintaining datapath isolation between networks.
+Linux networking has long supported VLAN tagging, also known by its standard 802.1q, for maintaining datapath isolation between networks.
 The Ethernet link connected to a Docker host can be configured to support the 802.1q VLAN IDs, by creating Linux sub-interfaces, each one dedicated to a unique VLAN ID.

 ![Simple Ipvlan L2 Mode Example](../docs/userguide/networking/images/multi_tenant_8021q_vlans.png)

 Trunking 802.1q to a host is notoriously painful.
-It requires configuration file changes in order to be persistent through a reboot and if a bridge is involved a physical NIC needs to be moved into the bridge and the bridge then gets the IP address or risk being cut off from the network.
+It requires configuration file changes in order to be persistent through a reboot and if a bridge is involved a physical NIC needs to be moved into the bridge, and the bridge then gets the IP address, which creates a risk of being cut off from the network.

 Like all of the Docker network drivers, the overarching goal is to alleviate the operational pains of managing network resources.
-To that end, when a network receives a sub-interface as the parent that does not exist, the drivers create the VLAN tagged interfaces while creating the network.
+To that end, when a network requires a sub-interface of a parent that does not exist, the drivers create the VLAN tagged interfaces whilst creating the network.

 In the case of a host reboot, instead of needing to modify often complex network configuration files the driver will recreate all network links when the Docker daemon restarts.
 The driver tracks if it created the VLAN tagged sub-interface originally with the network create and will **only** recreate the sub-interface after a restart or delete `docker network rm` the link if it created it in the first place with `docker network create`.